-Corrugated cardboard means that the sheets of cardboard are joint together to create layers called waves.
+Corrugated cardboard means that the sheets of cardboard are joined together to create layers called a flute.
 These layers provide cushioning and strengthen the box.

 Corrugated cardboard is the perfect blend of minimal weight and maximum strength.

-This makes it the go-to product packaging solution for heavy items like shoes, but also many ecommerce companies, as it can handle most impacts.
+This makes cardboard the go-to packaging solution for heavy items like shoes, but also for many ecommerce companies, as it can handle most impacts.

-Corrugated cardboard is also the perfect blank canvas for packaging design.
+Corrugated cardboard is also the perfect blank canvas for designing your packaging.

 Biodegradable & compostable packaging materials

-Plant-based materials are also used as the basis of many product packaging solutions.
+Plant-based materials are also used as the basis of many packaging solutions.

 Organic materials are also used in the production of packaging.
 This refers mostly to plant-based ingredients, which is a rising trend in the packaging industry.

 Bruzel, a Belgian Waffle brand, sell their waffles in edible packaging that you can see below: